Get your lab coats ready.....

 OUr 2019 Science competitions are now open

-School aged students are invited to enter and present a STEM experiment they have completed (see Entry Guidelines for more details).
+Primary school aged students are invited to enter and present a Science experiment they have completed (see Entry Guidelines for more details).
 At the event our young Scientists will be provided with a small desk to present their entry and attendees will be able to engage with our entrants and view their submissions (Ideas and Examples).
 At the closure of the event prizes will be awarded and all participants will be acknowledged for their submissions.

 Who: Entries are open to Primary School aged students (there are two events running this year one on the Northern Beaches and one on the Lower North Shore - see separate event details and registration links below).

 Cost: FREE - Entry to attend and participation in the event is free.

 Prizes: There will be a number of prizes up for grabs at the event!
 Stay tuned for more information closer to the event!

 LOWER NORTH SHORE EVENT

 Thursday 12th September 4:30-6:30pm

 Dunnet Hall Redlands Junior School Allister Street Cremorne